karlosss/lidl-docs/getting_started.rst

 A *generator* is a data type in *LI-DL* which serves for generating random strings.
 It is written as :code:`[... , ...]`.
 The first part (let's call it first parameter) is a count (might be an integer or a range) and specifies how many characters will be used in the string.
 And the second parameter is a collection where the generator takes the characters from (it might be a constant string, an *alphabet* which will be explained later, or even another generator, causing it to be invoked repeatedly).

 The syntax of a *range* is quite simple: :code:`X:Y`, where :code:`X` is the lower bound and :code:`Y` is the upper bound (both are included in the range).
-So our :code:`5:10` range upon request yields an integer from 5 to 10 (both included) with an uniform probability.
+So our :code:`5:10` range upon request yields an integer from 5 to 10 (both included) with a uniform probability.

 To define an alphabet with characters :code:`a`, :code:`b` and :code:`c`, we would write :code:`{"a","b","c"}`.
 It would be quite annoying to write the whole lowercase alphabet so *LI-DL* has some builtins.
 One of them is exactly the lowercase alphabet.
 Therefore, all what needs to be done is to use the variable :code:`LOWER_ASCII`.